 This is a detailed description of how moderating posts works.
-Most people shouldn't care about this, but if you're into extreme detail, read on.
 There are four statuses that a post may have:

 - Open Open to editing and answering.
 This applies to 99% of questions.

-- Locked Controversial questions can be locked to stop edit wars.
+- Locked Controversial questions can be locked to stop all additional edits.

 - Closed Closed to voting and modification.
 Usually these are off-topic posts that have enough useful information that deleting them would be detrimental to the community.

-- Deleted Gone.
-Toast.
-Exterminated with extreme prejudice.
-But in extreme situations, they can live again!
-Deleted questions can be resurrected by administrators.
+- Deleted Deleted question are gone.
+However, in extreme situations, they can be resurrected by administrators.

 Open Posts ¶